-Since they were established in 2016, the Centers for Health Metrics and Evaluation have been growing their team of experts.
+Since it was established in 2016, the American Heart Association’s Center for Health Metrics and Evaluation has been growing its team of experts.
 Team members have expertise in epidemiology, biostatistics, data analysis, community health, workplace health, health promotion, health policy, and program evaluation.
-The Centers also collaborate with AHA staff who specialize in healthcare quality research and bioinformatics and policy research.
+The Center also collaborates with AHA policy research staff.

-Eduardo Sanchez, MD, MPH, is Chief Medical Officer (CMO) for Prevention and Chief of the Centers for Health Metrics and Evaluation.
+Eduardo Sanchez, MD, MPH, is Chief Medical Officer (CMO) for Prevention and Chief of the Center for Health Metrics and Evaluation.
 Before joining AHA, he served as Vice President and CMO for Blue Cross and Blue Shield of Texas.
 There, he focused on worker and worksite wellness, clinical prevention, and chronic disease management, particularly diabetes and cardiovascular diseases.
 Among other past positions, Eduardo is a former Texas State Commissioner of Health.
+In that role, he oversaw statewide public health, public mental and substance use disorder programs.
 He serves on the board of directors for several health groups and is a chair or member of a number of scientific advisory boards and committees.

-Chris Calitz, MPP is Director of the Center for Workplace Health Research and Evaluation.
+Chris Calitz, MPP is Director of the Center for Workplace Health and also serves as the science advisor to the American Heart Association’s CEO Roundtable, 44 CEOs of the nation’s largest companies who are dedicated to creating healthy companies and healthy communities.
 Before joining AHA, Chris was a health policy analyst for the Vitality Group and he co-founded the MEND Program, one of the largest community-based childhood obesity programs in the US, UK, Canada, and Australia.
-Chris has published original research, commentaries, and statement articles on disease prevention and workplace health promotion in Circulation, Health Affairs, American Journal of Preventive Medicine, and the Journal of the American Medical Association.
-He has served as an expert panelist on workplace wellness for the Centers for Disease Control and Prevention and the national advisory board for the Corporate Health Leadership Program convened by the Robert Wood Johnson Foundation.
-Chris has expertise in policy analysis, workplace health research and evaluation, program development, implementation science, and cardiovascular disease prevention.
+Chris has published original research, commentaries, and statement articles on disease prevention and workplace health promotion in Circulation, Health Affairs, American Journal of Preventive Medicine, the Journal of the American Medical Association and the American Journal of Health Promotion.
+He currently serves on the Policy and Education Sub-Committees of the Health Enhancement Research Organization (HERO).
+Previously, he served as an expert panelist on workplace wellness for the Centers for Disease Control and Prevention and the national advisory board for the Corporate Health Leadership Program convened by the Robert Wood Johnson Foundation.
+Chris has expertise in policy analysis, research and evaluation, program development, implementation science, and cardiovascular disease prevention.

 Christina M. Shay, PhD, FAHA is Director of Impact and Health Metrics at the Center for Health Metrics and Evaluation.
 Before joining the Center staff, she held academic appointments at the University of Oklahoma College of Public Health and the University of North Carolina at Chapel Hill Gillings School of Public Health.
 Her expertise is cardiovascular disease epidemiology, with an interest in the application of epidemiologic and biostatistical methods to monitor the status of cardiovascular health in the US population.
 Her work has focused on better understanding how to define and measure overall cardiovascular health and the various components for clinical and epidemiologic research purposes.
 Chris also has experience in conducting metabolic, physical activity, and nutritional assessments in clinical and epidemiologic settings.
 She has served as a member of several local and national AHA committees.